The '3 E's' of Exceptional IT Content

 Even if you know you need to glean the information contained in a boring article, you still struggle to make it through.

 Your mind wanders.

-In the sea of content in which we all live, our pleasure-seeking brains only have time for content that is actually enjoyable to read.
+In the sea of content in which we all live, our pleasure-seeking brains only have time for content that's actually enjoyable to read.

-That’s why it’s so critical that as content marketers, we focus not only on creating content that is helpful and converts (the next two E’s), but that is legitimately fun to read.
+That’s why it’s so critical that as content marketers, we focus not only on creating content that's helpful and converts (the next two E’s), but that is legitimately fun to read.
 None of the other elements will matter if reading the content is like watching paint dry.

 2. It Must Be (E)ducational